Eve04-11/Todo-tracker/README.md

 # Todo-tracker
+# ✅ Mini To-Do Tracker

-A simple to-do app for productivity tracking.
+A simple to-do list app built using vanilla JavaScript and HTML.

+🔧 Built with: HTML, JavaScript
+📌 Features: Add tasks to a list, no refresh needed
+🧠 Goal: Learn core JavaScript DOM skills and problem solving